zapier/zapier-platform/packages/cli/docs/cli.md

 You can migrate a single user by using `--user` (i.e. `zapier migrate 1.0.0 1.0.1 --user=user@example.com`).

+You can migrate all Zaps, regardless of Zap owner, using your integration in an account by using `--account` (i.e. `zapier migrate 1.0.0 1.0.1 --account=account@example.com`).

 **Arguments**
 * (required) `fromVersion` | The version FROM which to migrate users.
 * (required) `toVersion` | The version TO which to migrate users.